 Fear is a performance killer.
 Fear tells us we’re not good enough.
 Even confidence is shattered by fear.
 Only courage can stand up to it.
-Courage gets us moving forward in spite of fear.
+Courage gets us moving in spite of fear.

 Your mountain is waiting.
 Are you prepared?